 If a sibling buy-out is on the cards, then the best way to handle the situation is to start by making a plan for the transaction.
 Adopting a fair and professional approach, follow this step-by-step process:

-- Hire the services of a professional certified appraiser to get an estimate of the market value of the inherited property
+- Hire the services of a professional certified appraiser to get an estimate of the market value of

 - Mutually decide with the siblings involved on individual shares and their equivalent worth

 - Pay the sibling at the determined value of their share

 - Sign a legal binging agreement that transfers the sibling’s ownership right to the buyer

 While it may be difficult to keep all emotions at bay during a transfer such as this, adopting this approach will help to keep the sibling relationship cordial and create a sense of peace within the family.